-Uber is a solid gig if you’re looking to make some additional cash but probably isn’t your best option for a full-time job.
+Uber is a solid gig if you want to make some additional cash, but it probably isn’t your best option for a full-time job.

 Uber offers more than just ride-sharing.
 You can sign up to become a driver for Uber Eats.
 Download the driver app and start accepting food delivery requests near you.

 Then you’ll just need to pick up the order from local restaurants and fast food joints and deliver them.